I already was a big fan of the complicated sound compilations of Progressive Rock and Metal way back in time, when music was only fun and games.

-And I am not only thinking of the early ones in the ’70s, but also of what happened later in the ’80s, when AC/DC and the NWoBHM rocked, yet the progressive folks kind of dwelled at the edge of this particular swamp of their own making.
+And I am not only thinking of the early ones in the ’70s, but also of what happened later in the ’80s, when AC/DC and the NWoBHM rocked.
+Yet, the progressive folks kind of dwelled at the edge of this particular swamp of their own making.

-And we still find this sound today with modern bands: The squeaky keyboard offerings, gallivanting melodies leading nowhere and anywhere.
+And we still find this sound today with modern bands.
+The squeaky keyboard offerings, gallivanting melodies leading nowhere and anywhere.
 Plus the high-pitched vocals, shrouded in an almost otherworldly soundscape shaped by convoluted guitar riffs and almost no solos.

 The latest album Abject Tomorrow of the Irish outfit The Vicious Head Society takes off with just such a whiff of past delights.
 Right from the start, its first track The Sycophants will serve as the proverbial pudding to prove this point.

 Abject Tomorrow is yet another concept album.
 This time the story tells of an unpleasant and dystopian future of humanity without emotions.
 With one individual reconnecting to his emotional roots and – in the process – rediscovering his humanity.
-In truth – so I understand – the woes and tribulations of Graham Keane‘s personal life importantly influenced the overall story.
+In truth – so I understand – the woes and tribulations of Graham Keane‘s personal life strongly influenced the overall story.
 So – in other words – we face a tale of personalized fiction, if this is possible at all.

-In other words, all of the sudden the album will switch towards a decidedly metal landscape, complete with ominous growls and clear voice signing.
-And thus commences the slide down towards the dark side of the metal multiverse.
+In other words, all of the sudden Abject Tomorrow will switch towards a decidedly metal landscape, complete with ominous technical Death Metal growls and clear voice signing.
+And it thus commences the slide down towards the dark side of the metal multiverse.
 The latter track even contains a couple of solos.
-A combined one too by the way, with guitars and gushing keyboards.
+A combined one too by the way.
+With guitars and gushing keyboards taking turns, pretty cool.